 The procedure for packing stool containers is as follows:

-A 10-lb Styro inside a white fibreboard box (Supply T668) is used for shipping these critical ambients, which are completely surrounded by six room-temperature cool packs.
+A 10-lb Styro inside a white fibreboard box (T668) is used for shipping these critical ambients, which are completely surrounded by six room-temperature cool packs.
 They must be shipped as packaged by the client, and should not be opened by the courier unless specifically directed to do so by the client or by Mayo Medical Laboratories.
-If the client has critical ambient specimens but does not have MML’s Critical Ambient white box, the courier should package those bags surrounded by six room-temp cool packs in a separate Styro and box.
+If the client has critical ambient specimens but does not have Mayo Medical Laboratories’ Critical Ambient white box, the courier should package those bags surrounded by six room-temp cool packs in a separate Styro and box.

 Sometimes materials that do not fit into Mayo Medical Laboratories specimen bags or specimen containers must also be packed and transported.
 Examples include a box of glass slides or X-ray films in a large envelope.
 Following are instructions for preparing these materials:

-Put at least 3 extra cold cool packs and a dozen paper towels in the refrigerate/ambient Styro of another berry box.
+Put at least three extra cold cool packs and a dozen paper towels in the refrigerate/ambient Styro of another berry box.
 It may be necessary to ship more than one refrigerated Styro.

-For additional assistance or questions regarding specimen packaging, supplies, or shipping, please contact Mayo Medical Laboratories at 800-533-1710 or visit our Web site at www.mayomedicallaboratories.com.
+For additional assistance or questions regarding specimen packaging, supplies, or shipping, contact Mayo Medical Laboratories at 800-533-1710 or visit www.mayomedicallaboratories.com.

 Mayo Medical Laboratories packaging materials are designed to protect everyone who handles them.
 However, couriers should always take special precautions in a laboratory: